 Knowing Cisco Cloud Fundamentals is a great path to further your knowledge of the cloud ecosystem.
-We all know and love Cisco as a provider of enterprise level networking hardware and software.
-Cisco has long offered a large range of switches and routers to meet the demands of everything from small and mid size businesses, all the way up to core services of multi national communications providers.
+We all know and love Cisco as a provider of enterprise-level networking hardware and software.
+Cisco has long offered a large range of switches and routers to meet the demands of everything from small and mid-size businesses, all the way up to core services of multinational communications providers.
 Cisco is now also in the game of providing servers, virtualization, and cloud services.
 We’ll take a look at all of those cisco cloud fundamentals now.

 Storage Networking Fundamentals

-There are many many options for storage of information in a data center environment.
+There are many options for storage of information in a data center environment.
 We have things like DAS, NAS, SAN, and more.
-Each of these has their own suite of protocols that make the technology work.
+Each of these has its own suite of protocols that make the technology work.
 DAS stands for direct attached storage, and this is where you would have storage directly attached to a compute node for example.
 This differs from NAS or network attached storage which is separated from the compute node by a network.
-Finally we have SAN or storage area network where you have a network built and dedicated to nothing more than dealing with high volume, high throughput data storage.
+Finally, we have SAN or storage area network where you have a network built and dedicated to nothing more than dealing with high volume, high throughput data storage.

 Technologies you might see in use for these various storage environments appear like so.